 9 The coming of the lawless one will be in accordance with the work of Satan displayed in all kinds of counterfeit miracles, signs and wonders,

-2 Thessalonians 2:9 Commentary: Immediately before Vespasian became Emperor, “All Kinds of Counterfeit Miracles, Signs and Wonders” were Reported.
+Preterism Explained and Interpreted, A Commentary of 2 Thessalonians 2:9: Immediately before Vespasian became Emperor, “All Kinds of Counterfeit Miracles, Signs and Wonders” were Reported.

-2 Thessalonians 2:9 Commentary: Before making His Triumphal Entry into Rome, Vespasian, the Man of Lawlessness, Miraculously healed a Blind Man and a Lame Man or a Man with a Withered Hand.
+A Preterist View and Commentary of 2 Thessalonians 2:9: Before making His Triumphal Entry into Rome, Vespasian, the Man of Lawlessness, Miraculously healed a Blind Man and a Lame Man or a Man with a Withered Hand.

 According to the Roman historians Tacitus and Cassius Dio, during Vespasian’s stay in Alexandria, a blind man and a man with a withered hand fell at the emperor’s feet begging to be healed.
 Initially reluctant, the man of lawlessness gave in to the fervent pleas of the surrounding crowd.
 Then according to these historians, Vespasian spit on eyes of the blind man and stepped on the hand of the cripple, healing both men.
 Recording this miracle, Tacitus writes:

-2 Thessalonians 2:9 Commentary: At around the Time that His Father Healed the Two Men, Titus called down Fire from Heaven in a Counterfeit Miracle.
+A Realized Eschatology Interpretation and Commentary of 2 Thessalonians 2:9: At around the Time that His Father Healed the Two Men, Titus called down Fire from Heaven in a Counterfeit Miracle.

 In 1 Kings 18, the prophet Elijah calls down fire from heaven as a sign that the God of Israel, not Baal, is the true god that Israel must worship.
 After performing this miraculous sign, Elijah ordered the Israelites to kill everyone who did not worship the God of Israel.
 As a result of Elijah’s command the worshippers of Baal were slaughtered.
 As is seen in Revelation 13:13-15, the beast of the earth performs a nearly identical miracle.
 Like Elijah, the beast out of the earth also causes fire to come down from heaven as a sign to direct men to worship his god, the beast whose wound had been healed.
 Then like Elijah who ordered all those who would not worship God to be killed, the beast out of the earth also ordered all who would not worship the beast to be killed.

-2 Thessalonians 2:9 Commentary: Titus burns the Temple with the Aid of the Twelfth Legion.
+Preterist View, Interpretation and Commentary of the End Times and 2 Thessalonians 2:9: Titus burns the Temple with the Aid of the Twelfth Legion.
 The Emblem of the Twelfth Legion is a Lightning Bolt—Fire from Heaven.

 This fire from heaven mentioned in Revelation 13:13 is fulfilled in The Wars of the Jews 6.4.1: “But when Titus perceived that his endeavors to spare a foreign temple turned to the damage of his soldiers and made them be killed, he gave orders to set the gates [of the temple] on fire.”
 Aided by the twelfth legion, Legio XII Fulminata, the Roman army lit the Temple on fire.
 All Roman legions have an emblem or mascot with which they are represented.
 The emblem of the twelfth legion is a lightning bolt—fire from heaven.
 Here one can see how “fire from heaven,” representing the twelfth legion, is responsible for burning the temple in Jerusalem.